CoLR-Det: Collaborative Latent Restoration for Small Object Detection in Low-Resolution Remote Sensing Images: METHODS

 where $\mathbf{Z}_{\text{in}}$ represents the input feature map from the preceding level, and $\mathbf{Z}_{\text{expand}}$ is the upsampled output feature. $\mathcal{R}_{\text{in}}(\cdot)$ rearranges the input tensor from the spatial layout to a sequence format compatible with the transposed convolution. $LN(\cdot)$ denotes layer normalization applied along the channel dimension. $\operatorname{TransConv}(\cdot)$ represents a transposed convolution with stride 2, which doubles the spatial resolution.
 Finally, $\mathcal{R}_{\text{out}}(\cdot)$ restores the expanded feature tensor back to the standard spatial layout for subsequent Swin Blocks.

-To enhance feature representation, each Swin Transformer block employs a residual structure that encapsulates the window-based multi-head self-attention ($\operatorname{Attn}$) and the multi-layer perceptron (MLP).
+To enhance feature representation, each Swin Transformer block adopts a pre-norm residual formulation that sequentially applies window-based multi-head self-attention ($\operatorname{Attn}$) and a multi-layer perceptron (MLP).
 The processing flow for a feature token sequence $\mathbf{T}_{\text{in}}$ is defined as: